MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-availability-group-transact-sql.md

  Specifies that you prefer that backup jobs ignore the role of the availability replicas when choosing the replica to perform backups.
 Note backup jobs might evaluate other factors such as backup priority of each availability replica in combination with its operational state and  connected state.

 > [!IMPORTANT]
 >  There is no enforcement of the AUTOMATED_BACKUP_PREFERENCE setting.
 The interpretation of this preference depends on the logic, if any, that you script into back jobs for the databases in a given availability group.
-The automated backup preference setting has no impact on ad-hoc backups.
+The automated backup preference setting has no impact on ad hoc backups.
 For more information, see [Configure Backup on Availability Replicas &#40;SQL Server&#41;](../../database-engine/availability-groups/windows/configure-backup-on-availability-replicas-sql-server.md).

 > [!NOTE]
 >  To view the automated backup preference of an existing availability group, select the **automated_backup_preference** or **automated_backup_preference_desc** column of the [sys.availability_groups](../../relational-databases/system-catalog-views/sys-availability-groups-transact-sql.md) catalog view.
 Additionally, [sys.fn_hadr_backup_is_preferred_replica  &#40;Transact-SQL&#41;](../../relational-databases/system-functions/sys-fn-hadr-backup-is-preferred-replica-transact-sql.md) can be used to determine the preferred backup replica.
 This function will always return 1 for at least one of the replicas, even when `AUTOMATED_BACKUP_PREFERENCE = NONE`.